Welcome to our Undergraduate Advising page. Click the following link to go back to our Undergraduate Program Homepage.

 Each fall semester the department holds mandatory advising for math majors.
-During this time you must meet with your advisor to go over your program, discuss when to take what courses, and plan out your roadmap.
+During this time you must meet with your advisor to go over your program, discuss when to take what courses, plan out your roadmap, discuss career plans, and address any concerns you have.
 A hold will be placed on your registration and will be released once you have met with your advisor.

 Who is my advisor?